What We Do

 Community Support and Practice

 The Zen Center nurtures community.
 Each week we offer daily meditation and Zen training for those who wish to deepen their contemplative practice, so that they can be more resilient in caring relationships with both themselves and the world.
 Our one-to-one spiritual counseling offers support to those facing life’s challenges.
-Our Contemplative Approaches to Bereavement groups provide a space for those facing the loss of important people to have a place to be with their unwelcome change in new ways.
+Our Contemplative Approaches to Bereavement groups provide a space for those facing the loss of loved ones to have a place to be with their unwelcome change in new ways.
 Our Caring for the Caregiver weekly group allows those caring for family members and friends a place gather, converse and receive support.
 Our Mindfulness Based Stress Reduction (MBSR) classes give participants the skills they need to bring mindfulness into their daily lives.
 Karuna Sangha meets each Sunday evening and is a safe place for the LGBTQUIAS community to practice meditation together.
 Serenity Sangha is a sober meditation community that combines inter- fellowship 12 Step and Buddhist traditions.
 Each month we offer half-day silent retreats for people to recharge and be nourished.
 Twice a year we offer residential retreats: each October is our Contemplative Care Training Retreat, and in January, our four-day silent sesshin retreat.
-We also provide bedside visits to anyone in the New York City metropolitan area who is facing illness and their dying process.
+We also provide bedside visits to anyone in the New York City metropolitan area who is facing illness or in the dying process.
 Throughout the year, we hold special events where we invite authors in the healthcare professions to introduce their new work and engage in conversation with the community.

 New York Zen Center for Contemplative Care along with New York Theological Seminary created a dynamic and clinically oriented Buddhist track of studies within NYTS Master of Pastoral Care and Counseling degree program.
 We are delighted to extend this offering with NYTS to those interested in integrating Buddhist studies and practice into their professional or non-professional training path.